leoalvarenga-fitec/helpful-infra-utils/README.md

 ├── LICENSE.txt
 ├── README.md
 ├── scripts
-│   ├── admin_machine
+│   ├── local
 │   │   ├── dependencies
 │   │   │   ├── basics.sh
 │   │   │   ├── docker.sh
 │   │   │   ├── kubectl.sh
 │   │   │   ├── ssh.sh
 │   │   │   └── terraform.sh
-│   │   └── local_machine.sh
+│   │   └── setup.sh
 │   ├── server
 │   │   └── transfer_ssh_key.sh
 │   ├── setup.sh
 │   └── utils.sh
 └── terraform
     ├── main.tf
+    ├── terraform.tfstate
+    ├── terraform.tfvars
     └── terraform.tfvars.template
 ```

 ### Items
 - `scripts/utils.sh`: A set of generic utils used by most auxiliary scripts
-- `scripts/admin_machine/`: Where all scripts related to making sure the admin machine is ready to provision the Kubernetes cluster
+- `scripts/local/`: Where all scripts related to making sure the admin machine is ready to provision the Kubernetes cluster
 - `scripts/setup.sh`: Entrypoint for running the setup (currently, only supports the admin machine setup)
 - `scripts/server/transfer_ssh_key.sh`: Script used to transfer the Admins public SSH key to the target server host and user
 - `terraform/`: IaC powered by Terraform to provision the cluster